Hello there friend,

 An exceptionally built set of headphones with a good comfort factor and an incredibly detailed sound.
 The bass is tight, authoritative, and punchy without becoming overbearing.
 They do get sibilant at high volumes, and it may bother you depending on how sensitive your ears are.
 I’m pretty sure my own ears have gotten a lot more sensitive as I’ve grown older. 😛

-I absolutely love these headphones and would recommend them in a heartbeat for anyone who craves tight, detailed sound and a rugged build quality out of their headphones.
-The amount of detail that you get is astounding considering that this is a bass-heads headphone first and foremost.
-Not only that, but you’re getting a better sound and a lower price than some of the other big name headphones out there that I won’t mention. 😛 Interested in reading more about the M100’s?
+I absolutely love these headphones and would recommend them in a heartbeat for anyone who craves tight, detailed sound and rugged build quality out of their headphones.
+The amount of detail that you get is astounding considering that this is a bass-head headphone first and foremost.
+Not only that, but you’re getting a better sound and a lower price than some of the other big-name headphones out there that I won’t mention. 😛 Interested in reading more about the M100’s?

 Questions?
 Comments?
 Requests?
 Did I miss the mark on something?
 Please let me know down below or Contact me!!